Cliff Brady

 Clifford Francis Brady (March 6, 1897 – September 25, 1974) was a second baseman in Major League Baseball who played for the Boston Red Sox in the 1920 season.
 Brady batted and threw right-handed.
 He was also an outstanding soccer forward in the St. Louis Soccer League.
 He was born in St. Louis, Missouri.

 Baseball

 In a 53-game career, Brady posted a .228 batting average (41-for-180) with 16 runs, 12 RBI, five doubles, and one triple without home runs.

 Following his major league career, Brady spent 14 seasons in the minors playing and managing.

 Soccer

 During the winters, Brady played soccer in the St. Louis Soccer League.
 He was a member of St. Louis Scullin Steel F.C., which won the 1922 National Challenge Cup defeating Todd Shipyard of Brooklyn, 3–2.
 Allie Schwarz scored two of the Scullin goals and Brady had the other.
-In the fall of 1922, he broke his leg and lost the entire season.
+In the fall of 1922, he suffered an ankle fracture and lost the entire season.
 He was inducted into the St. Louis Soccer Hall of Fame in 1972.

 Brady died in Belleville, Illinois, at the age of 77.